US man arrested in Scotland and convicted of Utah rape gets at least 5 years in prison

 Rossi left a “trail of fear, pain and destruction” behind him, the victim in the case told the court shortly before Rossi was sentenced.
 The Associated Press does not typically identify rape victims.

-Rossi “uses rape to control women" and posed a risk to community safety, argued Deputy Salt Lake County District Attorney Brandon Simmons, a prosecutor in the case, before Rossi's sentencing.
+Rossi posed a risk to community safety and should be in prison, argued Deputy Salt Lake County District Attorney Brandon Simmons, a prosecutor in the case, before the sentencing.
+Rossi's lawyers, meanwhile, urged the judge to give him parole.

-Rossi did not testify on his own behalf at his trial.
+Rossi did not testify on his own behalf during the trial.
 Given a chance to speak before being sentenced Monday, he maintained his innocence.

 Utah authorities began searching for Rossi, whose legal name is Nicholas Alahverdian, when he was identified in 2018 through a decade-old DNA rape kit.
 He was among thousands of rape suspects identified and later charged when Utah made a push to clear its rape kit backlog.